 One of my great grandmother Lorena Murch's ninth generation ancestors was Susannah Martin, who was hanged during the Salem Witch Trials of 1692.

-Born Susannah North in Olney, England, in 1621, she sailed to Plymouth, Massachusetts in 1643.
+Born Susannah North in Olney, England, in September 1621, she sailed to Plymouth, Massachusetts in 1643.
 She married George Martin in the summer of 1646, and they had nine children together.
-George died in 1686.

-Like many of the victims, just prior to the trials of 1692, she had been recently widowed, and owned a large portion of land, that the Commonwealth would have the right to sieze upon her death (or criminal conviction).
+Like many of the victims of the Trials, the Commonwealth would have the right to seize the real property upon her own death (or criminal conviction).
 That motivation by the Commonwealth, along with the tendency of young girls to clamor for attention during their flu-like symptoms (some historians believe ergot poisoning) and implicate various women they didn’t like as “witches”, in order to deflect from their own tendencies to dance in the woods with Tituba the slave woman, led to the eventual arrest, conviction, and hanging of many people, like Susannah, who was one of the oldest executed.

 This is a very dark, yet fascinating, part of American history.
 Witch trials were prevalent at the time in England as well as other places.